HR Professional of the Year

 This award recognizes exemplary HR professionals who contribute by improving their organization’s bottom line, achieving business results, developing innovative and sustainable programs, as well as demonstrating leadership and commitment to the HR Profession.

-Nominations for CPHR BC & Yukon’s 2020 Professional Awards will begin fall 2019.
+Nominations for CPHR BC & Yukon’s 2020 Professional Awards are now closed.

 - Be a CPHR BC & Yukon member in good standing at the time of nomination.